 A: The sailfish

-Fun games can be the ultimate bonding exercises for teens, and as part of it, what could be more exciting than some interesting and challenging trivia questions?
-They help draw the focus of the teen group, get them into the competitive spirit, and enjoy every small win.
+Fun games can be the ultimate bonding exercises for teens, and as part of it, what could be more exciting than some interesting trivia questions that will challenge them.
+They help draw the focus of the teen group, get them into the competition spirit, and enjoy every small win.
 What’s more?
-The teens get some precious nuggets of information without engaging in tiresome study sessions.
-For instance, the questions on the number of feathers in a shuttlecock or the creators of legendary characters can be an enriching addition to their knowledge pool.
+The teens get some precious nuggets of information and facts without engaging in tiresome study sessions.
+For instance, the questions on the number of feathers in a shuttlecock or the creators of legendary characters can be an enriching addition to their education or knowledge pool.